 We are very fortunate at South that our parents and staff are respectful of one another.
-PCYC also run cybersafety session with the senior students besides the on-going educating provided by the school.

-STUDENT LEADERS
+STUDENT COUNCIL

-Our senior students are selected through a rigorous process of weeks of challenges and leading activities, review of school records, delivery of a speech and voting by their peers and school staff each year to form a Student Leadership Council.
+Our senior students are selected through a rigorous process of a weeks of challenges and leading activities, review of school records, delivery of a speech and voting by their peers and school staff each year to form a Student Leadership Council.
 School Captains, School Vice Captains and Sports Captains are selected annually and have specific roles in decision-making, consultation and data collection.
-They will meet weekly to plan events and hold council they are a productive bunch.